j7ysan/GodotTerrainMap/README.md

 # Project Marker3D Explanation: (Manmeet)

 ## Why

+- In our project, we used only one Marker3D node, but for some examples, I will mention more than one.

 - Rather than making an array of Camera3D nodes, we utilized Marker3D nodes as markers in the world.